Haroon921/COVID-19-ML/README.md

 The goal is to control the increasing infection with the virus.
 The light switch method applies certain intervention strategies (like social distancing) for a certain period of time and then stops applying them for another limited period of time.

 # Data
-I will be using data from [Our world in Data which has the testing data](https://ourworldindata.org/coronavirus-testing) and [COVID-19 Data from John Hopkins](https://github.com/CSSEGISandData/COVID-19).
+There are many sources available, but, I will be using data from [Our world in Data which has the testing data](https://ourworldindata.org/coronavirus-testing) and [COVID-19 Data from John Hopkins](https://github.com/CSSEGISandData/COVID-19).
+Here is a list of other data sources:
+*Point 3 Acres
+Johns Hopkins CSSE
+The COVID Tracking Project
+Ding Xiang Yuan
+Worldometer,
+WHO Coronavirus Disease (COVID-19)
+HDX Novel Coronavirus (COVID-19) Cases Data

 # Prerequisite
-For this experiment, I will be using Azure Machine Leanring services.
+For this experiment, I will be using Azure Machine Learning services.
 The instruction to provision can be found [here](https://azure.microsoft.com/en-us/resources/videos/provisioning-ml-workspaces-from-portal/).